Monmouth County Alimony Lawyer

 The terms of a divorce can be very complicated.
 One of the most contentious issues is how much support one spouse should pay to the other, if any.

-You need an experienced spousal support attorney in Monmouth County on your side, no matter which side that is – whether you are trying to get your former spouse to pay support, or trying to avoid paying alimony.
+You need an experienced alimony attorney in Monmouth County on your side, no matter which side that is – whether you are trying to get your former spouse to pay support, or trying to avoid paying alimony.

 It is in your interest to negotiate these matters outside of court.
 If you have to get a court to impose an agreement, the outcome is unpredictable and the attorney fees may be much higher.